 On my first visit, fresh off the boat, we see an underground bar called the Foc'sle.
 Being boat nerds, we were so excited to come back and try it.
 So when I found a gallery called the Foc'sle in P'town this time around, I thought I'd ask the guy about the bar.
 (OK, and oddly enough, this Foc'sle gallery is owned by the Rogues Gallery guy.
 Small world!)

 He pointed me to the Squealing Pig and told me some confusing story about owners and signs and this place.
-OK, whatever, guy, I'm just gonna go drink beer and eat oysters there.
+I was slightly confused, but the takeaway message was go drink beer and eat oysters there.
 I'd already scoped this place as some place I'd like to hang out.
 Oysters?
 Belgian beer?
 I'm there.

-So we stopped in for a happy hour bite (before returning later for Game 6 and 'Gansetts).
+So we stopped in for a happy hour bite (before returning later for the Stanley Cup game 6 and 'Gansetts).
 My mom, my friend A. and I ordered up pints, a dozen Wellfleet oysters and a bowl of fries dusted with Parm and truffle oil.

 Is there anything better than those three things in a nice bar with the people you love?
 I think not.